 - Take the sample or send the sample to Neilson Research Corporation for analyses.
 Make sure to take one sample for each different type of suspect material.

 - Samples can be submitted via mail, UPS/Fed Ex, or drop-off.
-Neilson Research Corporation’s hours of operation are 8:30am to 5pm, Monday through Friday in Medford and from10am to 5pm, Monday through Friday in Grants Pass..
+Neilson Research Corporation’s hours of operation are 8:30am to 5pm, Monday through Friday in Medford and from 10am to 4pm, Monday through Friday in Grants Pass.

 - Please download and properly complete a chain of custody form (hyperlink chain of custody form to a printable PDF), enclosed with a check for payment.
 If you would like to make a payment with a credit card, please indicate this on the chain of custody, and you will be contacted upon receipt of the sample.